-My healthy kitchen began after becoming sick in 2010.
+After becoming sick in 2010.
 I thought I was eating healthy but realized I was just eating garbage.
-My pantry got a good cleaning and I threw out of all the packaged and processed food.
-This is when I started eating healthy and taking better care of my body.
+My pantry got a good cleaning and I threw out all of the packaged and processed food.
+This is when I started eating real whole foods and taking better care of my body.

 Nutrition really does start in the kitchen.
 Well, essentially, it starts with our minds and what we choose to buy or put in our mouths.
-I’m excited to share some things with you.
+I’m excited to share some things with you on creating a healthy kitchen.
 These have helped me change what I eat and what I feed my family.

 What Makes a Healthy Kitchen

-A healthy kitchen starts with whole foods, real foods.
+A healthy kitchen starts with whole foods – real foods.
 You don’t have to go out and literally remove everything you have in your fridge or pantry.
-You can, if you want to, but I would take baby steps.
+You can, if you want to (and have the means), but I would take baby steps.
 For instance, if you are used to buying packaged foods, you will go through a major detox.
 You will experience this if you eat a lot of sugar.
-I don’t want you to give up haha.
+The detox or the herxheimer reaction symptoms can be a little rough, so slow and steady will win the race.
+These reactions might be a headache, chills, flu-like symptoms, aches, etc. I don’t want you to give up haha.

 - Remove packaged/boxed foods